 Penn Social is so much more than just a sports bar.
 For starters, it’s a huge venue, with projector screens and TVs situated throughout its two floors.
 Pick from 28 draft beers at the downstairs bar, which is also outfitted with Skee-Ball, shuffleboard, foosball, and more.
 Upstairs, enjoy the seasonal patio and comfortable tables and couches for smaller groups.

 The Big Stick has emerged a go-to local option for sausages and beers on game day mixed with rustic decor and lots of wood accents.
 Its proximity to Nationals Park makes baseball the sport of choice here and an ideal pre-game spot during the season.

-It’s likely not the literal “Greatest of All Time” sports bar, but Arlington residents will do well sprawling out at this sleek bar and restaurant inspired by the world’s premier athletes.
+It’s likely not the literal “Greatest Of All Time” sports bar, but Arlington residents will do well sprawling out at this sleek bar and restaurant inspired by the world’s premier athletes.
 There are more than 50 TVs along with three 12-foot “TV walls” and a handful of arcade games to help pass the time.
-The G.O.A.T. places an emphasis on its food menu too, serving up creative dishes such as a duck quesadilla, wagyu beef meatball sliders, and fried oysters.
-It may just be enough to convince those DC friends to venture across the Potomac.
+The G.O.A.T places an emphasis on its food menu, too, serving up creative dishes such as a duck quesadilla, wagyu beef meatball sliders, and fried oysters.
+It may just be enough to convince your DC friends to venture across the Potomac.

-Followers of Florida State University and the Chicago Bears fill this no-frills Capitol Hill spot on weekends for all-day specials on beers, shots, and rail drinks.
+Followers of Florida State University and the Chicago Bears flock to this no-frills Capitol Hill spot on weekends for all-day specials on beers, shots and rail drinks.
 Brunch and bottomless cocktails are served from 11am to 3pm on Saturdays and Sunday as well, for those who prefer to get an early start on game-day drinks.